-The following data types are available for Custom Fields, Data Object Group Fields and Resource Fields.
+The following data types are available for ticket fields, customer fields and resource fields.

-boolean
+• boolean

 Values: true/false.
 Depending on the annotation boolean-type, the value is displayed as checkbox, radio buttons, or drop-down list.

 If you work with scripts, either in CM workflows or in the Admin Tool, please note that the behavior of boolean fields which are represented as checkboxes, i.e. with annotation boolean-type = checkbox (default) is different depending on the CM version!